mponce/google-cloud-dataflow-pipeline/README.md

 ### Introduction

-This is a demo on how to load data into Google BigQuery using Google Cloud DataFlow pipelines.
+This is a demo on how to load data into Google BigQuery using Google Cloud [DataFlow](https://cloud.google.com/dataflow/) pipelines.

-Google Cloud DataFlow is an Apache Beam Pipeline runner.
-A Pipeline is a sequence of data transformations applied to PCollections of Elements of different ElementTypes.
+Google Cloud DataFlow is an Apache Beam Pipeline [runner](https://beam.apache.org/documentation/runners/capability-matrix/).
+A Pipeline is a sequence of data transformations applied to collections of elements of different types.

 ### Local SDK Setup